About Our Undergraduate Studies

 Following an introduction to the methodologies of critical analysis as applied to Hispanic texts, students have a wide selection of courses on the literatures of Spain and Spanish America: medieval Spanish literature; early modern prose, verse and drama; the modern novel, short story, poetry, drama, film and much more.
 In all years, the works are read and discussed not only in terms of their individual artistic value but also as illustrations of the outlook and the intellectual climate of their age.
 Students can also select from a variety of courses in Hispanic linguistics, from an introduction to Hispanic linguistics to courses on Spanish varieties, bilingualism, sociolinguistics, phonetics and structure of Spanish.

-In conjunction with Woodsworth College, the department makes two summer courses available in Seville, Spain (SPA100Y and SPA255Y).
-With the city of Seville serving as the classroom, this program offers courses designed to introduce students to Hispanic culture and the Spanish language.
+In conjunction with Woodsworth College, the department makes summer courses available in Santiago de Compostela.
+With the city of Compostela serving as the classroom, this program offers courses designed to introduce students to Hispanic culture, the Spanish language and allows them to specialize in Health Sciences.
 Interested students should see the the Summer Abroad website.

 Portuguese